GChalkidis/Activity-Tracker/README.md

 ## Brief Overview

-This project is a distributed app developed for the course of Distributed Systems (INF507) at AUEB, over the course of the 2022-23 spring semester.
+This project is a distributed app developed for the course of Distributed Systems (INF507 - 3664) at Athens University of Economics and Business, over the course of the 2022-23 spring semester.

-The project utilises a simplified version of the MapReduce programming model, with one master node and multiple worker nodes.
-The workers are used as both map and reduce workers, to simplify the process.
-The user sends gpx files to the master node, which are then mapped to workers for calculations.

-The system consists of a frontend mobile application for the UI (which is contained in this project), along with a [backend](https://github.com/kwstaseL/Activity-Tracker-Backend) system for the data analysis.
+The system consists of a frontend mobile application for the UI (contained in this repository), along with a [backend](https://github.com/kwstaseL/Activity-Tracker-Backend) system for the data analysis.

 ## Frontend System